christian1512-FE/Ticket-001-22-Code-Refactored/README.md

     display: block;
     margin: 10px auto;
     max-width: 150px;
-}"
+}" </p>

-Deleted CSS selectors:
+<h2>Deleted CSS selectors: </h2>

-This CSS selector was used for the <span> element in which is used to color part of the text.
+<p>This CSS selector was used for the <span> element in which is used to color part of the text.
 As seen on the HTML code improvements I deleted the class "seo" to improve the websites accessiblity.

 .header h1 .seo {
     color: #d9dcd6;